MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/customize-reports.md

 3. Enter your admin credentials to authenticate to Office 365 when prompted.

-    See the [FAQ](usage-analytics.md#faq) for more information about who is allowed to access the Microsoft 365 usage analytics reports.
+     for more information about who is allowed to access the Microsoft 365 usage analytics reports.

     Once authorized, the data will be refreshed in the Power BI file.